-- Laxative use: People who use stimulant laxatives for extended periods may struggle to pass stools without them.
+- Laxative use: People who use stimulant laxatives for extended periods may have issues passing stools without them.

 - Medication and drugs: Some drugs, including opioids, may slow digestion and cause constipation.

-- Fiber consumption: Eating more fiber can help ease many forms of constipation, but too much can
+- Fiber consumption: Eating more fiber can help ease many forms of constipation, but having too much without adding adequate amounts of water can

 make STC worse.
 Fiber increases the amount of stool in the rectum, which is not helpful for a person with STC, who is unable to pass stool frequently and effectively.